Emilieczq/Terrain-3D-Modeling/README.md

 | q/esc | close the windows |

 ## Remarks
-- Unfortunately, the 2D overview is not synchronized immediately with the 3D model.
+- Unfortunately, the 2D overview is not synchronized immediately with the 3D model. **Attention:** To show sysnchronized 2D overview, you should select the small window (Windows) or press any key except q or esc (MacOS).